Pranali-Jadhav/Notes-Application/README.md

 # Notes-Application
-Its an educational app for making essential notes.
+Its an educational app for taking essential notes.

 <b>Problem Statement:</b>